ankyra/escape-inventory/README.md

 }
 ```

 Stores uploaded packages in Google Cloud Storage.
+The `credentials` variable
-The `credentials` variable is optional, but should point to an existing service
+is optional, but should point to an existing service account json file if
-account json file if provided.
+provided.
+The service account should have the "Storage -> Storage Admin" role.

 ## Databases